-- processed animal protein (includes mammalian meat and bonemeal, poultry meal, feather meal); - gelatine from ruminants; - Not use the following restricted proteins (i.e. proteins which can be fed only to non-ruminants), for on- farm production of feed for non-ruminants unless they are authorised by DARD to do so (applies whether ruminants are present or not): - fishmeal; - blood products; - blood meal, only where fed to farmed fish; - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used - feed labels not specifying 'animal origin' can be taken to be mineral). - Not use feed products containing restricted proteins on premises where ruminants are present unless they have registered with DARD as doing so.
-The registration referred to in this point requires farmers to have adequate on-farm measures, including storage, and feeding arrangements to ensure that feed containing restricted proteins are not fed to ruminants and are kept adequately separated from ruminant feed to prevent contamination.
+- blood products; - blood meal, pig and poultry processed animal proteins only where fed to farmed fish: - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used - feed labels not specifying 'animal origin' can be taken to be mineral). - Not use feed products containing restricted proteins on premises where ruminants are present unless they have registered with DARD as doing so.
+The registration referred to in this point requires farmers to have adequate on-farm measures, including storage, and feeding arrangements to ensure that feed containing restricted proteins are not fed to ruminants and are kept adequately separated from ruminant feed to prevent contamination.9 - Not export from the UK any bovine animal born or reared in the UK or imported into the UK before 1 August 1996. - Not place on the market any product consisting of or incorporating any material derived from a bovine animal born or reared in the UK or imported into the UK before 1 August 1996 except for milk. - Comply with restrictions placed on the progeny of BSE suspect or BSE positive animals. - Not place on the market the semen, ova or embryos of TSE suspect or infected cattle, sheep and goats without complying with documentation requirements and restrictions applying to sale or export of such products.

-Note: The authorisation and registration requirement referred to is followed by DARD (AFIB) inspection which will confirm permission to use restricted proteins.

-- Not export from the UK any bovine animal born or reared in the UK or imported into the UK before 1 August 1996. - Not place on the market any product consisting of or incorporating any material derived from a bovine animal born or reared in the UK or imported into the UK before 1 August 1996 except for milk. - Not place on the market or export progeny which were born to BSE positive animals during the 2 year period preceding or anytime after clinical onset of the disease in the BSE positive animal. - Not place on the market the semen, ova or embryos of TSE suspect or infected cattle, sheep and goats without complying with documentation requirements and restrictions applying to sale or export of such products.